ENHANCE-PET/MOOSE/README.md

 Join us as we embark on this journey.

+## Requirements ✅

+Before you dive into the incredible world of MOOSE 2.0, here are a few things you need to ensure for an optimal experience:

+- **Operating System**: We've got you covered whether you're on Windows, Mac, or Linux.
+MOOSE 2.0 has been tested across these platforms to ensure seamless operation.

+- **Memory**: MOOSE 2.0 has quite an appetite!
+Make sure you have at least 32GB of RAM for the smooth running of all tasks.

+- **GPU**: If speed is your game, an NVIDIA GPU is the name!
+MOOSE 2.0 leverages GPU acceleration to deliver results fast.
+Don't worry if you don't have one, though - it will still work, just at a slower pace.

+- **Python**: Ensure that you have Python 3.9 or above installed on your system.
+MOOSE 2.0 likes to keep up with the latest, after all!

+So, that's it!
+Make sure you're geared up with these specifications, and you're all set to explore everything MOOSE 2.0 has to offer. 🚀🌐

 ## Installation Guide 🛠️

 Available on Windows, Linux, and MacOS, the installation is as simple as it gets.
 Follow our step-by-step guide below and set sail on your journey with MOOSE 2.0.